Half-hanged McNaughten – A Victim or a Villain?

 At this point McNaughten grabbed the noose and put it around his own neck and flung himself violently forward.
 However, as he plummeted the rope broke and he fell to his knees among the spectators.

 Many in the crowd saw this as divine intervention and urged the prisoner to flee.
-John refused saying that he didn’t want to be known as “half-hung McNaughten” for evermore.
+John refused saying that he didn’t want to be known as “half-hanged McNaughten” for evermore.

-A new rope was secured and McNaughten was finally hung.
-His faithful servant Thomas Dunlop was hung immediately after.
+A new rope was secured and McNaughten was finally hanged.
+His faithful servant Thomas Dunlop was hanged immediately after.
 They were interred in an unmarked grave in St Patrick’s Cemetery, Strabane.

 “They were both beheaded, and their bodies delivered to their friends, and buried in one grave in a corner of the churchyard”Belfast Newsletter 22nd December 1761